A young Black man standing outside a front door with a Black teenage boy wearing a hearing aid. They are talking together about something serious.

 Post-natal

-You will need help from the midwife and doctors, so it is better if they are looking out for these side effects.
-These usually are mild and go away in a few days without treatment.
+These are usually mild and go away in a few days without treatment.

 Breastfeeding